Erdogan orders removal of 10 ambassadors, including US envoy | Law-Order

 Turkish President Recep Tayyip Erdogan said Saturday that he had ordered 10 foreign ambassadors who called for the release of a jailed philanthropist to be declared persona non grata.

-He added: “They will recognise, understand and know Turkey.
-The day they don't know or understand Turkey, they will leave.”
+He added, ''They will recognize, understand and know Turkey.
+The day they don't know or understand Turkey, they will leave.''
 The diplomats, who also include the ambassadors of the Netherlands, Canada, Denmark, Sweden, Finland, Norway and New Zealand, were summoned to the foreign ministry on Tuesday.

 A declaration of persona non grata against a diplomat usually means that individual is banned from remaining in their host country.